More Oppressive Budget Bullshit

 Loading

 The proper collective noun for a group of politicians is “an odium,” at least according to James Lipton in his delightful book, An Exaltation of Larks (Ultimate Edition, Penguin Books, 1993).
 I was thinking of how appropriate that term is, this week, when I read the odious comments from our mayor in the Connection.
 Odium, the Collins Dictionary tells us, means “dislike, disapproval, or hatred that people feel for a particular person, usually because of something that the person has done.”
-Another apt term that … click below for more ↓
+Another apt term that could be best applied to our disgraceful previous council —arguably the worst and most corrupt … click below for more ↓

 Vindication At Last!